craigargh/cfg-python/slides/session_2.md

 ----

-Functions can have multiple arguments seperated by commas
+Functions can have multiple arguments separated by commas

 ```python
 import turtle